tim-smart/effect-io-ai/effect/Schedule-identity.md

 # identity

-A schedule that always recurs, which returns inputs as outputs.
+Creates a schedule that always recurs, passing inputs directly as outputs.

+**Details**

+This schedule runs indefinitely, returning each input value as its output without modification.
+It effectively acts as a pass-through that simply echoes its input values at each step.

 To import and use `identity` from the "Schedule" module: